 Sell Chicago Saint Gaudens $20 Gold Coin (1907-1933), or Liberty $20 Gold Coin (1850-1907)

-A double eagle is a gold coin of the United States with a denomination of $20.
-(Its gold content of 0.9675 troy oz (30.0926 grams) was worth $20 at the 1849 official price of $20.67/oz.)
-The coins are made from a 90% gold (0.900 fine = 21.6 kt) and 10% copper alloy and have a total weight of 1.0750 troy ounces (33.4362 grams).
+The double eagle is a $20 gold coin of the United States.
+It contains 0.9675 troy ounces (30.0926 grams) of gold, which was valued at $20 based on the official price of $20.67/oz in 1849.
+These coins are composed of 90% gold (0.900 fine or 21.6 karats) and 10% copper alloy, with a total weight of 1.0750 troy ounces (33.4362 grams).

 Sell Chicago Liberty $10 Gold Coin (1838-1907), Indian Head $10 Gold Coin (1907-1933)